sachin-subedi/HPAI-2.3.4.4b-in-Europe/README.md

 - Sequences of each genome segment were aligned using MAFFT in Seqotron

 ### Maximum Likelihood Tree
 The phylogenetic signals within a given dataset was studied using the maximum-likelihood method in IQ-tree.
+The outlier was removed.

 ```bash
 #!/bin/bash